haiwen/seafile-admin-docs/manual/config/saml2_in_10.0.md

 $ openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout sp.key -out sp.crt
 ```

-__Note__: The `days` option indicates the validity period of the generated certificate.
+!!! note "The `days` option indicates the validity period of the generated certificate.
 The unit is day.
-The system admin needs to update the certificate regularly.
+The system admin needs to update the certificate regularly"

 ## Integration with ADFS/SAML single sign-on